jcrangon/PHP-Debug-Log-Generator/README.md

     $Arg2 = variable that will be dumped in the log

 Using the controls button :
-  - 'Show Log' open a new tab in the browser and displays the content of the log file
+  - 'Show Log' opens a new tab in the browser and displays the content of the log file
   - 'clear Log' deletes all contents il the log file.

 Found this simple, logging systeme very practical to debug such things as google recaptcha for instance.